No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

 All you need to do is hit send at any time of the day or night.
 And the other person doesn’t have to deal with it until it’s a good time to respond.
 (Like Corey’s story above reminds us!)

-Email is great when you ask quick questions or provide statements or short answers.
-Basically, anything that can be clearly articulated in 5 sentences or less.
+Email is great to ask quick questions, provide statements, or give short answers.
+Anything that can be clearly articulated in 5 sentences or fewer.

 When you’ve got something that can’t be boiled down to a few sentences or that will raise questions, email isn’t the best.